gokatz/personal-website/content/posts/automate-chrome-extension-testing.md

       - run: yarn test
 ```

 OoOHoO...
 Congrats again.
 We just automated our test process successfully 🔥🔥 Try to automate your existing and future extension's testing process and be calm on your future releases.
 The sample extension along with their (working) tests has been hosted in [GitHub](https://github.com/gokatz/greet-me-extension).
-If you need any help, you can refer the source code.
+If you need any help, you can refer to the source code.

 Hope you find this piece of writing useful.
 If so, I wrote about automating the chrome extension deployment in your CI/CD process in this [blog post](https://gokatz.me/blog/automate-your-chrome-extension-deployment-in-minutes/).
 Check out if you are manually deploying your extension.
 This may be the time to automate that too 😉